msabur/pl0-compiler/1-VM/README.txt

-HW1, due June 4, 2021 by 11:59 p.m.
+Hom, due June 4, 2021 by 11:59 p.m.
 # Authors
 - Maahee
 - Grant Allan

 # To compile
-gcc vm.c
+gcc -o a vm.c

 # To run
-./a.out <name of the .txt being used as the input file>
+./a <name of the .txt being used as the input file>

+Example:
+./a input.txt